kign/c4wa/etc/doc/language.md

  1. with as few limitations as possible compared to standard C,
  2. such that this new code would still compile with standard C compiler.

-## Design goals

-  * **Direct translation.**<br> We try to only support features of C language which could be directly and unambiguously translated to WAT text format with S-expressions.
-This way, generated WAT code should be readable and reasonably close to what a human programmer would write.
-  * **Cross compilation.**<br> It should be easy to write code which could be compiled and tested with both `c4wa` _and_ an ordinary C compiler.
-All WASM-specific features are introduced in a way to ensure the best possible compatibility with standard C.

 ## TL;DR